Ou Peng

-Ou Peng is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Golden Wings Brushing Against the Clouds", he ranks 48th among the 108 Stars of Destiny and 12th among the 72 Earthly Fiends.
+Ou Peng is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Golden Wings Brushing Against the Clouds", he ranks 48th among the 108 Heroes and 12th among the 72 Earthly Fiends.

 Background

-Tall and muscular, Ou Peng is skilled in martial arts and could walk unusually quick.
-His nickname "Golden Wings Brushing Against the Clouds" stems from his ability to catch small flying projectiles with a bare hand.
+The novel describes Ou Peng as a tall and muscular man who is highly-skilled in martial arts.
+Nicknamed "Golden Wings Brushing Against the Clouds", he is best known for his ability to bare-handedly catch small projectiles in mid-flight.